 This is a MassDOT-prioritized project and is therefore not directly evaluated using the MPO's TIP scoring criteria.

-This project will replace the superstructure of bridge N-03-012, which carries Boden Lane over the MBTA Framingham/Worcester Line in Natick.
+This project will replace the superstructure of bridge N-03-012, which carries Boden Lane over the MBTA Framingham/Worcester commuter rail line in Natick.
 This project is funded through MassDOT's Next Generation Bridge Program.